Edwin Luke

 Edwin Sylvester Luke (July 23, 1911 – January 18, 1986) was a Chinese American character actor who had a career in Hollywood during the 1940s and 1950s.
 He played Charlie Chan's Number Four Son, Eddie Chan, in the 1945 feature "The Jade Mask", starring Sydney Toler.
-He was the younger brother of actor Keye Luke.
-He was one of three Asian Americans - the first cohort - to receive Bachelor's degrees in journalism from the University of Washington in 1936.
+He was the son of first generation Chinese American Lee Luke (born in San Francisco in 1880) and the younger brother of actor Keye Luke.
+He was one of three Chinese Americans - the first cohort - to receive a bachelor's degree in journalism from the University of Washington in 1936.
 While a student there, he played on the championship team in the Northwest Chinese Basketball Tournament.
 Subsequently, he was the first Chinese American member of the International Typographical Union (Los Angeles #174) in 1941.
 In addition to acting, he also worked for The Hollywood Reporter as a typographer, writer, editor and later forged a successful career as a social worker for Los Angeles County.
 In the 2012 award winning short film "Keye Luke", by Taiwanese-American Director Timothy Tau, Edwin Luke was portrayed by actor Archie Kao.